Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Study Design

-A senior organizational representative served as the main point of contact.
-In most cases, the representative recommended and scheduled meetings with suitable participants based on their responsibilities and relevant experience.
+A senior organisational representative served as the main point of contact.
+Participant selection followed a purposive sampling strategy, which is appropriate for qualitative research in which participants are chosen for their relevance to the research questions.
+The senior representative, who oversees AI-related work in the company and has broad visibility into staff roles and responsibilities across departments, identified and scheduled the participants based on their domain expertise and relevance to AI adoption.
+The representative also coordinated follow-up meetings, arranged access to relevant internal documents when needed, and occasionally helped clarify participant responses when domain-specific terms or organisational context required additional explanation.
 In some instances, the research team requested additional interviews to clarify observations or explore emerging topics.
 Interviews were primarily conducted on site according to the agreed schedule, with some participants joining online.
 At the start of each session, the study objectives, the role of the research team, and the overall approach were explained.
-This was followed by a brief discussion of the participants’ professional background and prior experience with Gen AI and LLMs.
+This was followed by a brief discussion of the participants' professional background and prior experience with GenAI and LLMs.

-A multi-organization functions based designed approach was used to enable cross-case analysis and to ensure robust data for answering the research questions \cite{yin2017case}.
+A design based on multiple organisational functions was used to enable cross-case analysis and to ensure robust data for answering the research questions~\cite{yin2017case}.
 We conducted semi-structured group interviews facilitated primarily by the first and second authors.
 The semi-structured format allowed for slight adjustments to the questions to uncover relevant challenges.
-This approach also provided the flexibility to ask follow-up questions arising from previous interviews or emerging during the discussion, thereby strengthening the grounding of the findings and offering additional insights \cite{baxter2008qualitative}.
-The interview setting enabled participants to ask each other questions and elaborate on their responses, offering insight into the degree of agreement among participants and, when disagreement occurred, allowing for deeper exploration of the reasons behind it.
+This approach also provided the flexibility to ask follow-up questions arising from previous interviews or emerging during the discussion, thereby strengthening the grounding of the findings and offering additional insights~\cite{baxter2008qualitative}.
+The interviews enabled participants to ask each other questions and elaborate on their responses, offering insight into the degree of agreement among participants and, when disagreement occurred, allowing for deeper exploration of the reasons behind it.
 The group interviews were loosely guided by the questions in Table~\ref{tab:interview_guide}, which were designed to provoke discussion and reflection.
-The role of the researcher during the interviews was to steer the discussion towards AI and data-driven decision-making, to identify AI-based use cases from current challenges, and to address how these challenges solved by using GenAI and LLMs.
+The role of the researcher during the interviews was to steer the discussion towards AI and data-driven decision-making, to identify AI-based use cases from current challenges, and to address how these challenges could be solved using GenAI, LLMs, or LLM-based agents.